ngocgiaoblabla/spam_otp/README.md

 **SPAM OTP**

-Skills: Anomaly detection, problem solving, SQL, presentation

-Detect anomalies in data, uncover underlying reasons, reporting and presentation
+**GOAL**:
+This repository aims at demonstrating the skills in:
+1. Detecting anomalies in data
+2. Uncovering underlying reasons
+3. Reporting and presentation